mabarbour/genes-to-foodweb-stability/output/README.md

 ## `structural-stability.RData`

 Contains a saved version of data and analyses of the Bayesian multivariate autoregressive model and proximity to critical boundaries.
 This file is derived from `structural-stability.Rmd`.
+This file was too large to use version control on GitHub; therefore, I used the [piggyback package](https://docs.ropensci.org/piggyback/articles/intro.html) to attach it to v1.0 (see Assets in Release v1.0 `output.2fstructural-stability.RData`)

 ## `full.mv.norm.brm.rds` and `reduced.#.brm.rds`